mibur1/psy111/book/introduction/1_Setup/1_Installation.md

 ## Miniforge/Conda

+You can download and install Micromamba as described in the the [documentation](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

 **Linux/MacOS**

 Open a terminal in the folder where your `.sh` script is located and run the script (*hint: after typing `bash Miniforge3` you should be able to hit `Tab` to autocomplete the command*):